Trade directory · Nampa metro · Idaho

 Insurance Minimums

-Idaho requires minimum $300,000 general liability insurance for electrical contractors.
-Workers compensation required for businesses with employees.
-Bonding requirements vary by project value and municipality.
+Idaho requires $300,000 general liability insurance for electrical contractors.
+Workers compensation required if employing others.
+Bonding requirements vary by municipality but typically $10,000-25,000.

 § C · Path to license